Castcs/hpc/hw1/README.md

 ## Build system

 This assignment uses [CMake](https://cmake.org/) to provide a consistent build system for all students.
 You should not need to modify the provided build in any way (CMakeLists.txt).
+See the comment above about modules, which will be required to perform the compile and to run the code.
 This document describes the basic process for configuring and building the code.

 First, note that this file is in the _source directory_.